rubenrubiob/rubenrubiob.github.io/dev/2023-01-llibreries-eines-php.md

 - [particle/validator](https://github.com/particle-php/Validator): Particle\Validator is a validation library with an extremely clean API which makes validation fun!
 - [league/tactician](https://github.com/thephpleague/tactician): A small, flexible command bus.
 - [league/flysystem](https://flysystem.thephpleague.com/docs/): Abstraction for local and remote filesystems
-- [Golem-AI/messenger-kit](https://github.com/golem-ai/messenger-kit): This command simulates consumer failures and prints a timeline of the events.
+- [golem-ai/messenger-kit](https://github.com/golem-ai/messenger-kit): This command simulates consumer failures and prints a timeline of the events.
 It lets you check whether your retry strategy configuration does what you expect it to.
 - [swarrot/swarrot](https://github.com/swarrot/swarrot): A lib to consume message from any Broker
 - [ronanguilloux/isocodes](https://github.com/ronanguilloux/IsoCodes): PHP library - Validators for standards from ISO, International Finance, Public Administrations, GS1, Manufacturing Industry, Phone numbers & Zipcodes for many countries
-- [PHP Units of Measure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure): A library for handling physical quantities and the units of measure in which they're represented.
+- [php-units-of-measure/php-units-of-measure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure): A library for handling physical quantities and the units of measure in which they're represented.
-- [T-Regx](https://github.com/T-Regx/T-Regx): PHP regular expression brought up to modern standards.
+- [rawr/t-regx](https://github.com/T-Regx/T-Regx): PHP regular expression brought up to modern standards.
 - [mpratt/embera](https://github.com/mpratt/Embera): A Oembed consumer library, that gives you information about urls.
 It helps you replace urls to youtube or vimeo for example, with their html embed code.
 It has advanced features like offline support, responsive embeds and caching support.
 - [spatie/geocoder](https://github.com/spatie/geocoder): Geocode addresses to coordinates
 - [flack/ranger](https://github.com/flack/ranger): Formatter for date and time ranges with i18n support